mattermost/docs/source/administration/config-settings.rst

 Remote Image Proxy URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-URL of your remote image proxy server for the ``atmos/camo`` proxy.
+The URL of the ``atmos/camo`` proxy.
+This setting is not needed when using the local image proxy.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RemoteImageProxyURL": ""`` with string input.                          |